-All vessels (kayaks to cruise ships) should strive to maintain 500 yards (about 0.25 mi) from seals without compromising safe navigation.
+- 1. All vessels (kayaks to cruise ships) should strive to maintain 500 yards (about 0.25 mi) from seals without compromising safe navigation.
 Make an approach plan to avoid surprising seals.
-Be equally cautious to reduce disturbance when departing the fjord as arriving.

-- Try to avoid traveling through thick ice, which provides habitat for birthing and nursing of pups.
-The absence of seals on the ice doesn't mean the area isn't being used. - Time visits when feasible to minimize overlap with the peak numbers of seals hauled out midday.
+Be equally cautious to reduce disturbance when departing the fiord as arriving. - 2.
+Minimize wake, avoid abrupt changes in course or engine pitch, and avoid loud noises (such as ice collisions) in the vicinity of seals.
+Consider avoiding use of PA systems on outer decks. - 3.
+Try to avoid traveling through thick ice, which provides habitat for birthing and nursing of pups.
+The absence of seals on the ice doesn't mean the area isn't being used. - 4.
+Time visits when feasible to minimize overlap with the peak numbers of seals hauled out midday.
 Research shows most seas are hauled out and vulnerable to disturbance between 9 am and 4 pm. - 5.
 Tracy Arm guidelines May 15 to June 30: - During seal pupping, vessels should try to restrict travel to the southwestern half of the arm with 580 yards (approx. 0.33 mi) of the shoreline, and greater than 1250 yards (approx. 0.75 mi) from the glacier, to avoid higher seal densities along the eastern side of the arm and closest to the glacier. - When ice is thick, vessels should stop north of a line drawn east from Tern Point.

-The cmplete Alaska Harbor Seal Approach Guidelines in Glacial Fjords may be found at: https:// alaskafisheries.noaa.gov/pr/harbor-seals
+The complete Alaska Harbor Seal Approach Guidelines in Glacial Fjords may be found at: https://alas-kafisheries.noaa.gov/pr/harbor-seals

-RESTRAINT: In order to:
+EXERCISE RESTRAINT: In order to:

-- Reduce impacts to wildlife, including bears, goats, seals and birds; - Respect the wilderness experience of other users including appreciation of natural and undeveloped qualities and outstanding opportunities for solitude, and - Honor Wilderness Act checks on technology and human agency.
+- Reduce impacts to wildlife, including bears, goats, seals and birds; - Respect the wilderness experience of other users including appreciation of natural and undeveloped qualities and outstanding opportunities for solitude, and - Honor Wilderness Act checks on technology and human agency,

-WBMP signatories agree to refrain from drone use in Tracy and Endicott Arms and Ford's Terror.
+WBMP signatories agree to refrain from drone use in Tracy and Endicott Arms, Holkham Bay and Ford's Terror.
+Each season operators may make a one-time exception for drone use after July 31st (after newborn wildlife has fledged or weaned).
+This exception should: